-QED testers used CUTS and UNITE to design several experiments that evaluated these concerns empirically.
-The experiments contained software components (up to 40 in some cases) running on hardware components communicating via a shared network.
-The application components for their experiments were first modeled using CUTS's behavior and workload modeling languages [8].
-As shown in Figure 2, each software component has behavior that would exercise some aspect of the QED/GIG middleware, e.g., sending high payloads, changing application event prioritization at runtime, occupying CPU time to influence resource contention.
+QED testers used CUTS and UNITE to design and analyze, respectively, several experiments that evaluated these concerns empirically.
+The experiments contained up to 40 software components running on hardware components communicating via a shared network.
+The application components for the experiments were first modeled using CUTS's behavior and workload modeling languages [19].
+As shown in Figure 3, each software component has behavior that would exercise some aspect of the QED/GIG middleware, e.g., sending high payloads, changing application event prioritization at runtime, occupying CPU time to influence resource contention.